KoenAgera/riderecs-ai_Group5Liverpool/README.md

 ## Setup and Running Instructions

 Follow these steps sequentially.
-As a complete beginner, open terminals (Command Prompt on Windows) for each command.
+Open terminals (Command Prompt on Windows) for each command.
 Use `Ctrl+C` to stop services.

 ### 1. Launch Kafka and Zookeeper (Event-Driven Backbone)
 Kafka enables async events like `CarListedEvent` or `TransactionCompletedEvent`.